Kishore-1803/SyngenX/README.md

 # 📊 SyngenX

-An AI-powered analytics platform that aggregates and analyzes data from GitHub, Linear, and Zoho Projects to generate comprehensive individual and team performance reports.
+An AI-powered analytics platform that aggregates and analyzes data from GitHub to generate comprehensive individual and team performance reports.

 ## 🚀 Features